clawpack/doc/doc/about.rst

  * University of Washington CoMotion Fellowship.

- * Grants from King Abdullah University of Science and Technology (KAUST)
+ * Grants from King Abdullah University of Science and Technology (KAUST).

+ * Contracts from Washington State Emergency Management Division, with funding from the National Tsunami Hazard Mitigation Program.

+ * Contracts from the NASA Asteroid Threat Assessment Project, Planetary Defense Coordination Office.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views